AImissq/r-bot/README.md

 edit the index.js file for subreddit/trigger keyword/bot response

-Finally run "node index.js" (without quotes)
+Finally run "node index.js" (without quotes) from a console session launched from within the repo

 that's it!